Study Abroad

 Students who wish to study abroad for a semester/academic year have three options:

-• A program offered by third-party Study Abroad Providers
+• A program offered by third-party Study Abroad Providers, such as IES

-• A program managed by another college or university
+• A program managed by another college or university, such as the ISEP exchange program in Germany through Radford University.

-University of Lynchburg students have studied abroad in Argentina, Australia, Austria, Chile, Costa Rica, the Czech Republic, Hungary, India, Italy, Mexico, New Zealand, Panama, Poland, South Korea, Spain, and the United Kingdom.
+University of Lynchburg students have studied abroad in Argentina, Australia, Austria, Chile, Costa Rica, the Czech Republic, Hungary, India, Italy, Mexico, New Zealand, Panama, Poland, South Korea, Spain, the United Kingdom, and others.

 If you are interested in a semester/year-long or summer program not sponsored by the University, make an appointment with our office to discuss your options, financial aid, and scholarship opportunities, and to learn about the University’s policies and procedures for these programs.